Student Leadership Overview

 The Vice House Captains encourage and motivate their House members.
 They assist the PE Teacher and school staff at all school sport events.
 Vice Captains lead, motivate and support their House in participation, competitive spirit and sportsmanship.

 House and Vice House captains also work as a sporting leadership team to promote participation in sport across the school.

-As members of parliament, students are responsible for;
+As members of parliament, student leaders are responsible for: